apondi-art/Atoi/README.md

-functio created is called Atoi which takes a string and returns and returns it as integer
+function created is called Atoi which takes  strings and returns it as integer